kyle-recktenwald/general-software/src/main/resources/Big_O/Big_O.md

     }
 }
 ```
-* A. We can retrive the runtime several ways:
+* A. We can retrieve the runtime several ways:
   * This pattern of for loop is very common
     * It's important that you know the runtime and that you deeply understand it
     * You can't just rely on memorizing common runtimes